OnionIoT/Onion-Docs/Omega2/Documentation/Doing-Stuff/Peripherals/i2c.md

 ##### Example - Controlling an I2C LCD Display

 This tutorial is brought to you by [Matthew Ogborne](https://github.com/moggiex) and [David Stein](https://github.com/Fires04).
+Thanks guys!

 First find or buy an I2C LCD display.
-They can be found on retailers such as Amazon.
+They can be found online on Amazon or Ebay.

-Install the following packages:
+Install the following packages on your Omega2:

 ```
 opkg update